Wizdw/alx-low_level_programming/0x02-functions_nested_loops/README.md

-this is a readme for nested loops
+this is a readme for nested loops and functions